ros2-realtime-demo/pendulum/README.md

 Now we can try to move the cart by sending a setpoint command.

 In a new terminal.
-Move the to x=5:
+Move the cart to x=5:
 ```bash
 ros2 topic pub -1 /pendulum_setpoint pendulum_msgs_v2/msg/PendulumCommand "cart_position: 5.0"
 ```